ethanmuller/dotvim/README.md

 vim-dotfiles
 ============

-It's my Vim dotfiles, silly.
+Vim dotfiles.
+Yes, they deserve their own repo.

 ## Installation